 Patty is a second-generation Floridian and the first member of his family to graduate from college, earning a bachelor’s degree from George Washington University and a master’s degree from the London School of Economics.

-He resides in St. Augustine with his wife Brittney, son Graham, stepson Mason, and their two dogs, Roscoe and Howie.
+He resides in St. Augustine with his wife Brittney and their two sons, Graham and Mason.